 You’re not alone.

 This is for anyone who finds praying out loud daunting, difficult or flat-out terrifying: relax.
 It’s not a race, a competition or a test.
 It’s just a prayer.
 God knows the heart behind it and doesn’t mind if you get the words wrong.
 In fact, in any church worth its salt, neither will the people you’re praying with – especially if you don’t pray out loud often.
 Don’t overthink it.
-Just keep trying, don’t let yourself get too discouraged and soon, you’ll find it natural and normal.
+Just keep trusting and trying, don’t let yourself get too discouraged, and soon, you’ll find it natural and normal.